dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-During early validation a buffer or region was found to straddle the 4GB boundary.
+During early validation, a buffer or region was found to straddle the 4GB boundary.
 Because of the way TXT does DMA memory protection, this is an unsafe configuration and is flagged as an error.
 This is most likely a configuration issue in the pre-launch environment.
 It could also be the sign of an attempted attack.

 ======  ===================
 Name:   SL_ERROR_TPM_EXTEND